Allangikonyo/Tootler/README.md

 # Project 2 - Tootler

-Tootler is an android app that allows a user to view his Twitter timeline.
+Tootler is an android app that allows a user to view their Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: 8 hours spent in total